 After hours of reading, there’s no need to think about leaving for lunch or any other meal for that matter either.
 There are several options for food and refreshments on-site:

-Situated on the roof top terrace, this café boasts commanding views of the city.
-Offering hot and cold drinks, snacks and a selection of cold dishes.
+Situated on the rooftop terrace, this café offers commanding views of the city, along with hot and cold drinks, snacks and a selection of cold dishes.
 Grab a cup of Greek coffee and enjoy the stunning view.

 Opening hours: 08.00-01.00 daily

-In a minimalist, glass venue situated by the canal, this café offers healthy dishes and fresh coffees and juices daily.
+In a minimalist, glass venue situated by the canal of the foundation, this café offers healthy dishes, coffee and fresh juices daily.

 Opening hours: 09.00-01.00 daily

 Providing the park with a place to grab freshly made smoothies, juices, and snacks, Park Kiosk is a perfect stop for a mid-morning snack.

 Opening hours: 08.00-00.00 daily

 Inspired by the very latest street food trends, this food truck prides itself on tradition and quality.
 Their specialty is ‘gezleme’, a delicious traditional handmade pastry filled with wild greens, herbs and feta cheese from Pontos.

 Opening hours: Monday–Thursday 11.00-22.00, Friday–Saturday 11.00-00.00 & Sunday 10.30-00.00